Cancer of the Testicles (Testicular Cancer): What to Know

 What are the causes?

-The cause of this condition is not known.
+The cause of testicular cancer isn't known.

 What increases the risk?

-• Having had testicular cancer in the past.
+• You had testicular cancer before.

-• Being white (Caucasian).
+• You're white (Caucasian).

 What are the signs or symptoms?

-Symptoms of this condition include:
+Symptoms may include:

 • Swelling of the scrotum.